stevendborrelli/stevendborrelli.github.com/_posts/2012-04-29-installing-hadoop-on-osx-lion.md

 	$JAVA_HOME has been set to be the output of:
   	/usr/libexec/java_home

-One of the nice things about the Homebrew Hadoop package is that hadoop environment file has already been updated with OSX's Java location.
+One of the nice things about the Homebrew Hadoop package is that Hadoop environment file (hadoop-env.sh) has already been updated to conform with OSX's Java location.
 The `brew versions` command will allow you to see all the previous versions that have been packaged.

 ####Install Hadoop